kouamojulesquentin/MAST-AnalogTest/Examples/README.txt

 ./Concurrent/Random_horizontal_stress.sit
 ./Concurrent/Replica_100x8.sit

---Dynamic authentication with SSAK as in paper [3] SSAK.sit
-SSAK_pre.sit
-SSAK_simple.sit
-	--Reference files for a co-simulation with SSAK Reference_SSAK.txt
-	Reference_SSAK_PRE.txt
-	Reference_SSAK_simple.txt
-	data_from_rtl.dat.SSAK
-	data_to_rtl.svf.SSAK

 - Topology example with no PDL 1500_Wrapper_4xRegs_12xBits.sit

-- Example of a P1687.2-like system expressed using P1687.1
+- Example of a P1687.2-like system expressed using P1687.1 (please see dedicated Documentation) LDO.sit
-LDO.sit

 - Interactive demo (FFT on audio signal)